adelowo/portfolio/_posts/2017-01-07-build-your-own-validation-library.md

 We would be creating a file in the `src` called `validator.php`.
 Namespace would be `Reeval` - like Re-evaluate user's input.

+> The code for this has been put on [Github](https://github.com/adelowo/code-samples/tree/master/re-eval).

 {% highlight php %}
 <?php